briangeis/json2xml/README.md

 * `error_colon.json`: Property missing separating `:`
 * `error_string.json`: String missing terminating `"`
 * `error_value.json`: Numerical value is invalid

+These test cases, along with their output results, can be found in the repository `test cases` folder.

 ## License